evolvedbinary/hsg-project-wiki/Removing-All-Versions-of-Java.md

 # Removing All Versions of Java

-If Homebrew raises an error when you try to upgrade Java, chances are that you have an old version of Java installed by an old version of Homebrew, and the current version of Homebrew has lost all ability to remove it.
-Or you have an old version of Java installed by an old version of the Mac operating system.
-To fix the situation, the best approach is to paste several commands into the Terminal which will definitively remove all traces of Java from your system.
+If Homebrew raises an error when you try to upgrade Java, chances are that you have an old version of Java installed by an old version of Homebrew, or you have an old version of Java installed by an old version of the Mac operating system—and Homebrew has no means to remove it.

+To fix the situation, open Terminal (using Spotlight, search for Terminal; or in Finder, select Go > Utilities), and paste in the following commands—which will cumulatively remove all traces of Java from your system:

 ```bash
 sudo rm -rf /Library/Internet\ Plug-Ins/JavaAppletPlugin.plugin

 sudo rm -rf /Library/PreferencePanes/JavaControlPanel.prefPane

 sudo rm -rf ~/Library/Application\ Support/Oracle/Java

 rm -r ~/"Library/Application Support/Oracle/Java"

 sudo rm -rf /Library/Java/JavaVirtualMachines
 ```

+Don't worry if any of the commands return a "No such file or directory" error.
+We're just trying to delete any that do exist.

 For good measure, reset Homebrew: